-If you’re thinking about staying in the Scottsdale or Phoenix area, but want something a little different, try Fountain Hills.
+If you’re thinking about staying in the Scottsdale or Phoenix area, but want something a little different, try our homes for rent in Fountain Hills, AZ.
 For a small town, there’s a lot to do here, and its only 20 miles from Scottsdale and 31 from Phoenix.
 Close enough to take advantage of activities in either city, but with a totally different feel and experience.

 Grab a picnic lunch and enjoy the world’s fourth largest fountain in Fountain Park, spouting 300 to 560 feet into the air, every 15 minutes every hour between 9am and 9pm.
 The fountain is a great landmark when you’ve climbed one of the adjacent mountain trails; just time your trek to the top with the fountain’s spray.